ZetaElectronics/PCB_templates/README.md

 Arduino Nano Customizable PCB
 Overview

-This project is a custom PCB designed for the Arduino Nano that provides full access to all pins, with T-block (screw terminal) connections for VIN, GND, and optional external connections.
+This project is a custom PCB designed for the Arduino Nano that provides full access to all pins, with T-block (connections for VIN, GND, and optional external connections.
 It is designed for easy integration of sensors, relays, displays, and other peripherals, while avoiding direct soldering to wires.

 Features